ddionisio/MateAnimator/README.md

 ## Updates
+### 1-28-20
+* Updated serialization to use SerializeReference with Unity 2019.3.
+Tracks and keys are now directly serialized in Takes.
+The animator will convert the old serialization if it exists (I plan to move this to M8AnimatorUpgrade, and remove the old serialization).
+Hopefully this will resolve some of the strange issues that occur with undo/redo/prefab.
+### Previous
 * Changed EventTrack, you can now select functions from any Component if target is a GameObject.
 * No longer need to setup DOTween Preferences.
 * loop parameter now works for Play functions.